groupdocs-signature/GroupDocs.Signature-Docs/net/release-notes/release-notes-2021/groupdocs.signature-for-.net-21.9-release-notes.md

 This class contains following properties

-* CryptoCurrencyType Type - the type of cryptocurency trasnfer [CryptoCurrencyType](https://apireference.groupdocs.com/signature/net/groupdocs.signature.domain.extensions/cryptocurrencytype)
+* CryptoCurrencyType Type - the type of cryptocurency transfer [CryptoCurrencyType](https://apireference.groupdocs.com/signature/net/groupdocs.signature.domain.extensions/cryptocurrencytype)
-* decimal Amount is the value as amount of trasnfer.
+* decimal Amount is the value as amount of transfer.
-* string Address is the address of the trasnfer.
+* string Address is the address of the transfer.
 * string Message to keep transfer message.
 * string CustomType to specify cryptocurrency name in case of custom cryptocurrency type.